The Transesophageal Echocardiogram (TEE): A Diagnostic Test for the Heart

 - If a person has a life-threatening condition and his doctor requires a detailed evaluation.
 A TEE has been helpful in critical care and emergencies such as hypotension, hemodynamic instability, heart attack, aortic dissection, or hypoxia.

 - A doctor requires examining blood clots before giving a medical treatment such as cardioversion.

-- TEE is useful in percutaneous procedures such as mitral valve repair or transcatheter tricuspid valve replacement.
+- Transesophageal Echocardiogram is useful in percutaneous procedures such as mitral valve repair or transcatheter tricuspid valve replacement.

 - If a person needs surgery for coronary valve replacement or repair, TEE helps doctors to evaluate the success rate of surgery.